Archives

 A complete approach to a complex system

 Designing outdoor environments in a hospital context is no small feat.
 The site is governed by a detailed programme and a network of systems, logistics and technologies.
-As landscape architects, our task was to make the whole system work—while ensuring that the space remains welcoming and safe for visitors and passers-by.
+As landscape architects, our task was to make the whole system work.
+At the same time, we needed to ensure that the space remains welcoming and safe for visitors and passers-by.

 The service building itself is a large and complex undertaking—one that demanded close collaboration between architects from multiple disciplines: building, landscape, interior and urban planning.
 Both Magnus and Helena agree: this kind of teamwork just feels right.